shizacat/ampo/README.md

 ```

 if you want to set the 'expireAfterSeconds' only from method 'update_expiration_value', set it to '-1'.
+if you want skip the index changed, call method 'expiration_index_skip' before init_collection.

 ## Relationships between documents